angelocarly/nel.re/content/blog/boredom.md

 There didn't go tension into that spot, but into the mental model of that spot.

 Hij overtuigde hemzelf dat hij van niks gelijk heeft.

-Here comes the content of my blog post.

-Am I distracting myself or not?

-Now I'm stressing.
-Actually I like my post from before.

-## What next?